hudson-trading/heracles-ql/README.md

 # HeraclesQL - A Python DSL for writing VictoriaMetrics Queries

+### 🚧 HeraclesQL is available now, but this repo is still under construction! 🚧

 HeraclesQL is a Python package which provides a type-safe embedded domain specific language for writing VictoriaMetrics MetricsQL queries.